 Insurance Company Tactics

 Most premises liability cases involve dealing with an insurance company.
-When dealing with a an insurance company on a premises liability case, it is important to note the following:
+When dealing with an insurance company on a premises liability case, it is important to note the following:

 When insurance companies find out about a potential premises liability claim, they will contact you immediately.
 They will ask you to obtain at least one, sometimes two estimates on your car’s damage.
 They will ask you to provide a statement of what happened and they will ask you to provide them with all of your medical records and bills related to the accident.
 At first, these insurance companies will appear to be on your side and may come across as someone who is trying to help you get through your injury.
-Despite this, after complying with all of their demands, the insurance company will offer you a settlement which is substantial inadequate.
+Despite this, after complying with all of their demands, the insurance company will offer you a settlement which is substantially inadequate.
 Most of the time, the offer doesn’t even cover your medical bills, let alone your pain and suffering.

 Missouri Comparative Fault Law

 Insurance companies will employ many different tactics to try to convince you that your claim isn’t what you think it is.
 One of these tactics is to tell the injured party that they contributed to the accident.
 This is called comparative fault.

 Comparative fault is a doctrine recognized by Missouri law that essentially allows fault or blame to be placed upon the injured party.
 Specifically, juries are told that if they see fit, they may assign a percentage of fault to an injured party based on the facts of the case.
 For example, a jury may find that an injured party’s actions, although not the main reason, still contributed to the accident occurring and as such will assign fault to the injured party.
 This assignment of fault will reduce your award in proportion to the percentage assigned.